 Past students have included scientists, engineers, lawyers, business executives and medical lawyers.
 They all have something in common, regardless of whether they have little journalism experience, a significant portfolio of work or are new to the profession.
 They share a passion to help people make sense of the world.
 Explore those passions with us at UBC Journalism.

-Eligibility: To be eligible for our program, applicants to the Graduate School of Journalism must complete, prior to the first day of classes, a degree in any discipline that is academically equivalent to a UBC 4-year Bachelor’s degree with a minimum B+ average in 300 & 400 (upper) level coursework.
+To be eligible for our program, applicants to the Master of Journalism program must complete, prior to the first day of classes, the following requirements:

-If you are from a country where English is not the native language, you must achieve a TOEFL score of 615 on the paper-based test, 260 on the computer-based test, or 105 on the internet-based test; or an IELTS score of 7.5 with no subsection score lower than 6.5.
-Follow the link to our application checklist.
 To apply, go to the online application form.
-While the School of Journalism may make offers to applicants based on the above criteria, final decisions are subject to formal approval by the Faculty of Graduate Studies.
+While the Master of Journalism program may make offers to applicants based on the above criteria, final decisions are subject to formal approval by the Faculty of Graduate Studies.
+Follow the link to our application checklist for full application instructions.

 The Admissions Committee is looking for applicants with unique voices, willing to make a contribution to public discussions around important issues.
 While academic ability is important, equally important is a demonstration of journalism abilities.
 That could be in the form of exemplary writing, audio production, video storytelling, web production, or other forms of media.
 Compile a portfolio of your best work – work that showcases your style, and shows what kind of journalist you want to become.
 Use your cover letter to let the Admissions Committee get to know you and why you aspire to be a journalist.
 We particularly welcome applications from students of diverse backgrounds, and encourage you to speak about the ways you would contribute to the diversity of our School.